kevnk/lazyload-responsive/README.md

 ## How to Contribute

+1. run `npm install` which will concatenate and minify the distribution files
-Just send me a pull request.
-Thanks!
+- send me a pull request